safbc/safbc.github.io/projects/kyc/README.md

-# Self-Sovereign Identity and the Know-Your-Customer Use Case
+# Self-Sovereign Identity and the KYC Use-Case

 ## Objectives